Te tīmata i tētahi kaupapa atawhai hou? – Starting a new charity?

 If your organisation is a marae you can find information about what you need for registration below.

-Te Puni Kōkiri provide more detail on their website about Māori Reservations(external link).
+Te Puni Kōkiri provide more detail on their website about Māori Reservations.

 Ngā momo hanganga me ngā ture - Structures and rules